WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 ## run the pipeline

 Once we have the nodes and catalog setup, we can run the pipeline a few times to get some versioned data.
-Each time we run it will save a new version inside of the `int_cars.parquet` directory.
+Each time we run, it will save a new version inside the `int_cars.parquet` directory.

 ``` bash
 kedro run